mars-protocol/contracts/contracts/osmosis/mars-oracle/README.md

-# Oracle
+# Osmosis Oracle

-Provides prices in uosmo for assets used in the protocol.
+Provides prices denominated in `uosmo` for assets used in the protocol.